Protect-Democracy/openomb/README.md

 - Handle removal of files (i.e. mark files as removed in the database).
 - Create an zip of the cache files after done to be archived on S3 likely.
 - Create a table that logs runs and have the collect function update it.
-- Create a minimal caching layer to that avoids direct queries when no data has changed.
+- Create a minimal caching layer to avoid direct queries when no data has changed.
 This should be trivial with the collect runs being logged.

 ### Web application